Why Marijuana Is Not Legal in the U.S. Federally (Yet)

 In any case, the marijuana industry will not be able to truly flourish until the U.S. legalizes the drug across the country.
 As it stands, companies have to grow and sell their marijuana within state borders, denying them the ability to trade across state lines—even though it could be more efficient to produce and sell plants in different states.

-Another big success for marijuana came by way of the SAFE Banking Act, which was passed in the House in September 2019.
+Another big success for marijuana came by way of the Secure And Fair Enforcement Banking Act of 2019 (SAFE Banking Act), which was passed in the House in September 2019.
 This act allows banks to handle money from the cannabis trade, alleviating a huge problem in the U.S. marijuana industry.

 The situation regarding pot legalization has been improving both in Congress and at the White House.
 Even President Donald Trump, who many believed could be an enemy of the marijuana industry, has proven to be friendlier to pot as time has gone on.